 Adopting good financial reporting practices throughout the year is the major factor contributing to most entities being able to complete their financial statements in a timely and efficient manner.

-Better-practice entities align their within-year financial reporting processes with year-end financial preparation processes, including the production of monthly accrual financial statements.
-Within-year reporting is integral to making year-end preparation processes demonstratively more effective as financial statements have been systematically prepared and reviewed as an important, albeit routine, part of ‘doing business’ throughout the year.
+Better practice entities view financial management and reporting as a continuous process that encompasses budget allocations through to the preparation of monthly financial statements and annual financial statements.
+Within-year reporting is integral to making year‑end preparation processes more effective, as financial statements have been systematically prepared and reviewed as an important, albeit routine, part of ‘business as usual’ activities throughout the year.

-While a full set of notes to the monthly financial statements would not be expected to be prepared, it is important that key reconciliations are performed and anomalies are investigated and rectified.
+While a full set of notes to the monthly financial statements would not be expected to be prepared, it is important that key reconciliations are performed throughout the year and anomalies are investigated and rectified as they are identified.

 Where the monthly financial reporting process is aligned with the preparation of the annual financial statements, entities experience less difficulty and delay in completing their year-end processes as:

-- errors and problems can be identified and rectified, to the extent possible, well in advance of year-end
+- errors and problems are identified and rectified, to the extent possible, well in advance of year-end

-- business areas and the finance team are familiar with financial reporting requirements, and are well equipped to complete the required tasks within agreed timeframes, and
+- business areas, other entities that collect and/or expend money on the entity’s behalf, service providers and the financial statements team are familiar with financial reporting requirements, and are well equipped to complete the required tasks within agreed timeframes

-- the finance team and business areas are ‘on the same wave length’ and work together, making the co-ordination process easier.
+- the financial statements team, business areas and other entities that process financial transactions on the entity’s behalf, including service providers, are ‘on the same wave length’ and work together, making the co-ordination process easier.

 7.1.1 Financial reporting—from monthly to year-end

-The financial management by these entities is characterised by the following practices:
+Financial management by better practice entities is characterised by the following:

-- the preparation of monthly accrual financial statements, and keeping the accountable authority informed of any significant changes in accounting policies
+- preparation of monthly accrual financial statements, and keeping the accountable authority informed of any significant changes in accounting policies as they occur

-- monthly reporting to the accountable authority includes an analysis of the financial position and the projected financial outcome at year-end; this analysis will include recommendations designed to address any significant variations from budget, and
+- monthly reporting to the accountable authority includes an analysis of the financial position and the projected financial outcome at year-end; this analysis will include recommendations designed to address any significant variations from budget

 - a detailed budget review, at least half-yearly, providing entities with the opportunity to revise their internal budget based on year-to-date actual performance.